-1. I have reviewed this Amendment No. 1 to the Annual Report on Form 10-K/A of EchoStar Corporation;
+1. I have reviewed this Annual Report on Form 10-K of EchoStar Corporation;

 2. Based on my knowledge, this report does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this report;